rocketacademy/bootcamp-4.1/1-frontend/1.3-react/README.md

 2. Rocket recommends using <a href="https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en" target="_blank">React DevTools</a> whenever developing React apps.
 It can help us debug quicker.
 3. Note the tutorial's recommendation to use `on[Event]` naming convention for props that represent events and `handle[Event]` for methods that handle events.

->**New to Rocket Academy?**
->
->If you're not enrolled in Rocket's Bootcamp and visiting this page, <a href="https://www.rocketacademy.co/courses/bootcamp-course" target="_blank">check out our website</a> to learn more about our Bootcamp course!